Ole Miss Rebels: Women's basketball

 Carol Ross resigned as head coach on April 26, 2007.
 During her four-year tenure, the Rebels' posted 77 wins and 50 losses.
 She was replaced by assistant coach Renee Ladner.
 Ladner resigned at the end of the 2011–12 season after having gone 70–82 in five seasons.
 Adrian Wiggins, who had led Fresno State to five consecutive NCAA Tournament appearances, was hired as her replacement.
 However, Wiggins was fired before the start of the 2012–13 season amid an investigation of potential NCAA recruiting violations.
 Assistant Brett Frank was named as interim head coach in the wake of Wiggins' firing.

 After the 2012–13 season, Ole Miss hired Matt Insell, the son of Middle Tennessee head coach Rick Insell, as permanent head coach.
 The younger Insell had spent the previous five seasons as an assistant under Matthew Mitchell at Kentucky.

+Insell was fired in 2018 and was replaced by Jacksonville head coach Yolett McPhee-McCuin, popularly known as “Coach Yo”.
+Coach Yo’s teams would struggle at first, even going winless in conference play during her second year.
+However, the team made national headlines when star center Shakira Austin transferred to Ole Miss from Maryland in 2020.
+Also that year, freshman Madison Scott won SEC Freshman of the Year and the Rebels finished as the runner-up to Rice in the WNIT.

+The following season, Ole Miss made the NCAA Tournament for the first time in over a decade.
+Shakira Austin was drafted 3rd overall by the Washington Mystics in the WNBA Draft.

+Perhaps the best season under Coach Yo was the 2022–23 season.
+Ole Miss went 11–5 in the SEC with near upsets of Top 5 teams LSU (the eventual national champions) and South Carolina.
+The Rebels were once again selected for the NCAA Tournament as an 8-seed, defeating 9-seed Gonzaga 71–48 in the First Round.
+In the Second Round, Ole Miss beat Stanford, the top seed in their regional, by a score of 54–49 to advance to the Sweet Sixteen for the first time since 2007 when Carol Ross coached the team to the Elite Eight.
+The Rebels lost to 5-seed Louisville 72–62 in the Sweet Sixteen and finished 25–9.
+It was their best record in over 15 years.

+In 2023–24, Ole Miss won 12 SEC games for the first time in program history and advanced to the Second Round of the NCAA Tournament, losing 71–56 to Notre Dame to finish 24–9 on the season.
+Marquesha Davis was drafted 11th overall by the New York Liberty in the WNBA Draft.